The Kashmir Stag (Hangul): Survival on the Edge of a Fragmented Ecosystem

 The Hangul is best understood as a surviving remnant population within the broader Eurasian red deer group.
 Genetic and evolutionary evidence places it within the Cervus hanglu lineage, which is different from the European red deer (Cervus elaphus) and other deer groups found across western Eurasia and East Asia.

-Its evolutionary path has been shaped by repeated climate and earth changes, especially the Ice Age cycles.
+Its evolutionary path has been shaped by repeated climate and geological changes, especially the Ice Age cycles.
 During colder periods, ice spread and reduced forest connections broke apart deer populations across Asia.
 During warmer periods, habitats partly reconnected, but not always enough to restore continuous genetic exchange between isolated populations.

 The Kashmir Himalaya likely acted as a long-term refuge area for temperate forest animals.
 In such refuge areas, small and isolated deer populations survived for thousands of years, slowly developing differences in body structure, behavior, and genetic structure.
 The Hangul is one such lineage that survived these long cycles of environmental change.